fpezzati/SecProof/README.md

 ```

 ### Attributes
 Are the very important data in requests.
 Attributes are evaluated agains policies to have a response: DENY, PERMIT, NOT_APPLICABLE or INDETERMINATE.
+Attributes can be uniquely identified by their three mandatory attributes: Category, AttributeId, DataType.
+To retreive an attribute this way you must use an AttributeDesignator element in your policy.
+Categories are these few:
+ - urn:oasis:names:tc:xacml:3.0:attribute-category:resource
+ - urn:oasis:names:tc:xacml:3.0:attribute-category:action
+ - urn:oasis:names:tc:xacml:3.0:attribute-category:environment
+ - urn:oasis:names:tc:xacml:1.0:subject-category:access-subject
+ - urn:oasis:names:tc:xacml:1.0:subject-category:recipient-subject
+ - urn:oasis:names:tc:xacml:1.0:subject-category:intermediary-subject
+ - urn:oasis:names:tc:xacml:1.0:subject-category:codebase
+ - urn:oasis:names:tc:xacml:1.0:subject-category:requesting-machine
+They are pretty self-explanatory.
+Attribute's AttributeId can be any URI.

+When PDP evaluate request and did not find attributes that policy wants to evaluate, then (the Balana BasicEvaluationCtx instance) calls for AttributeFinder.
+AttributeFinder is given during config of PDP.
+It encapsulates a collection of AttributeFinderModule who are responsible of retreive unspecified but wanted attributes.
+If you want to pick attributes from an external source (say database) here you go.
+Write your own AttributeFinderModule implementing its findAttribute method and add it to the AttributeFinder you will use to create the PDPConfig element.

 ### AttributeDesignator
 Indicated in policies.
 Its scope is to retreive an attribute from a request to allow a condition to evaluate it.